 Security Deposits (residential)

 A security deposit will not be required if residential applicant has twenty four (24) consecutive months prior service with Pickwick Electric Cooperative without paying late on more than seven documents as determined by Cooperative customer records.

 A security deposit shall be collected in advance of connecting any service that requires a deposit.
-In case of hardships we may accept an installment plan for payment of the required deposit that does not exceed 60 days from the beginning date of service.

 Security Deposits (commercial)